Sovereign Harbour Residents Association banner

 Southern Water Agreement 1988

 The Agreement committed the SWA to maintaining certain groynes to restrict shingle movement through littoral drift.
-It also committed the developers to set up a trust within 9 years of the Agreement (by 1997), that would provide the money for coastal defence work.
+It also committed the developers to set up a trust within nine years of the Agreement (by 1997) that would provide the money for coastal defence work.
 The developers and the SWA agreed between themselves that a contribution to the trust funds would come from a rentcharge levied on residential properties on the Harbour development.

-Souther Water Agreement breached
+Southern Water Agreement breached

 Judicial review

-Between 1997 and 2000 the situation ‘went quiet’, but following a near failure of the defences during the winter of 1999/2000, in April 2000 the Agency made public its concern over the inadequacy of the sea defences in front of the new housing, and an acrimonious and very public argument erupted.
+Between 1997 and 2000, the situation ‘went quiet’, but following a near failure of the defences during the winter of 1999/2000, in April 2000, the Agency made public its concern over the inadequacy of the sea defences in front of the new housing, and an acrimonious and very public argument erupted.

 Sovereign Harbour Beaches Sea Defence Deed 2001